floe/nanosysinfo/README.md

 So, obviously, I had to roll my own, and here you go.
 The only commandline switch is `-d` which will start the script in "daemon" mode, listening to HTTP requests on port 8000.
 Otherwise, you get the output directly on the console.
 As a little extra, if you poll the script remotely with `curl`, you will also get nicely coloured console output instead of HTML (which is otherwise the default for browsers).

+For a quick install on any Pi, run `wget https://github.com/floe/nanosysinfo/raw/main/nanosysinfo.py`

 And yes, I know you shouldn't screenscrape `apt` or `ping`, and `iwconfig` is deprecated.
 Yeah well. 🤷